 Our development team evaluated and assessed the 2 platforms based on their experience and here’s what they had to say:

 What are the pros (+) | Advantages of developing for Oculus.

 - The Oculus SDK is well supported and documented due to having a large number of developers.

 - Lots of updates for the development environment, in order to solve bugs related to their environment.

-- Difficult implementation of their environment on Unity, especially in order to implement the headset and controller functionalities.
+- Difficult implementation of their environment on Unity, especially to implement the headset and controller functionalities.

 - Oculus does not leave much possibility to interact with the headset’s system settings.

-- Oculus makes it difficult for developers to be able to fully control the devices and they make updates to make it harder for developers to use certain system functions.
-One example is that they don’t want developers to be able to create their own kiosk mode.
+- Oculus makes it difficult for developers to be able to fully control the devices and they keep it harder for developers to use certain system functions.
+One example is that they don’t allow developers to create their own kiosk mode.

 - Tedious and extensive publishing process

 What are the Pros (+) | Advantages of developing for Pico.

 - Very simple implementation of their environment on Unity thanks to good documentation.

 - Gives developers wide access to the system parameters and the rights that can be granted to different applications.